 What are the benefits of asylum status?

-Note: When you apply for a Green Card (permanent residence), your spouse and children are also eligible to apply for a Green Card if they were admitted to the United States as asylees following your grant of asylum, or if they were already in the U.S. with you and were included in your grant of asylum.3
+Note: When you apply for a green card (permanent residence), your spouse and children are also eligible to apply for a green card if they were admitted to the United States as asylees following your grant of asylum, or if they were already in the U.S. with you and were included in your grant of asylum.3

 For a more complete list of benefits, you can go to the USCIS website’s “Benefits and Responsibilities of Asylees” page.

-Can family members benefit?
+Can my family members get asylum?